sunmockyang/zero-point-three/content/sections/01-Prologue.md

 ## The Tunisian Christian population

-The Christian phenomenon in Tunisia is relatively new, seemingly emerging since the revolution according to Christian religious leaders working in Tunisia.
-Specifically, many Tunisian youth, in their teens to late twenties, are turning to Christianity since the revolution.
+The Christian phenomenon in Tunisia is relatively new, seemingly emerging since the revolution, according to Christian religious leaders working in Tunisia.
+Specifically, many Tunisian youth, in their teens to late 20s, are turning to Christianity since the revolution.

-But the Tunisian Christian community remains microscopic.
+But the Tunisian Christian community still remains microscopic.

 “We are a minority of minorities,” said Dali.

-The American government’s International Religious Freedom Report for 2011 states that Tunisia is 99 per cent Sunni Muslim; the remaining 1 per cent of population includes Shia Muslims, Jews, Bahais, and Christians.
+The American government’s International Religious Freedom Report for 2011 states that Tunisia is 99-per-cent Sunni Muslim; the remaining one per cent of population includes Shia Muslims, Jews, Bahais, and Christians.
 The report claims that Christianity is the second largest religion in Tunisia.
 However, most of these Christians are expatriates working or living in Tunisia.
 They come from all over the world, from France to Lebanon.
 The size of the indigenous Arab-Tunisian Christian population is hard to pinpoint mainly because many remain underground.
 Evangelical Christian research organizations, such as [Joshua Project](http://google.com) which have the most access to the underground religious communities, estimate that just over 0.2 per cent of the Arab Tunisians are professing Christians.

-Due to their small numbers, Tunisian Christians living in Tunisia go unnoticed, sometimes even to one another.
+Due to their small numbers, Tunisian Christians living in Tunisia go largely unnoticed, sometimes even to one another.
 That’s why their persecution seems almost nonexistent, according to Dali.

 “Persecution is quasi-absent.
 We’re almost invisible.”

-Dali’s labeling of the Tunisian Christians’ ‘quasi-absent’ existence is rooted in numbers.
+Dali’s labeling of the Tunisian Christians’ “quasi-absent” existence is rooted in numbers.
 There’s an estimated 22,000 Tunisian Christians living among the 11 million Muslims.
 Statistically speaking, there are more extremist Muslims being persecuted in Tunisia than Christians.
 “Women, older people, lower class people in society are more persecuted than us,” said Dali.

 “So why should anyone care about us?” he asked, as if he hadn’t entertained this thought before.
 This majority-centric mentality is a dominant worldview engrained in the society he lives in today.